 - In re Managed Care Litigation, 209 F.R.D.
 678 (S.D.
 Fla.
 2002) – denial of class certification in the subscriber track of MDL 1334.

-Outside of his active practice, Mr. Pappas regularly lectures and writes on ERISA and employment-related topics, including at events sponsored by PLI, ACI, and the ABA.
+Outside of his active practice, Mr. Pappas regularly lectures and writes on ERISA and employment-related topics.
 Notably, among other scholarly pursuits, since 1994 Mr. Pappas has co-authored the Employment Law Column in the New York Law Journal, and since 2004 has been a contributing author of the annual updates of the ABA’s Employee Benefits Law treatise.
 Mr. Pappas is also an active participant in bar association activities.
 He previously has served as co-chair of a subcommittee of the Employment Benefits Committee of the ABA’s Section of Labor and Employment, and as a member of the Litigation Committee, the Labor and Employment Law Committee, and the Benefits Committee of the New York City Bar Association.
-Mr. Pappas currently is a member of the New York American Inn of Court.

-Mr. Pappas also maintains a robust pro bono practice, where he represents a number of not-for-profit corporations, including Save the Children, the Central Park Conservancy, the Greek Orthodox Archdiocese of America, the National Philoptochos Society, CancerCare, Lutheran Social Services of New York, the Anti-Defamation League, the Near East Foundation, and Volunteer Lawyers for the Arts.
+Mr. Pappas also maintains a robust pro bono practice, where he represents a number of not-for-profit corporations, including the New York Police and Fire Widows’ and Children’s Benefit Fund, the Central Park Conservancy, Boys & Girls Harbor, the Red Hook Initiative, the Greek Orthodox Archdiocese of America, the National Philoptochos Society, CancerCare, the Perlman Foundation, Lutheran Social Services of New York and the Ali Forney Center.

 Mr. Pappas served as a law clerk to the Honorable Susan H. Black, United States District Court for the Middle District of Florida.